AditiRai17/Summer-Internship---IITP/Proposal.md

 - Continuously update the GenAI model with new attack data to improve accuracy.
 - Use containerized environments for simulations to ensure they do not affect the production system.

+## Future Plan

+### Plan 1.
+One-Click Service Version Fix
+#### Subgoals
+- **Automate Service Version Updates**
+- **Ensure Minimal Downtime During Updates**

+#### Challenges
+- Automating updates without interrupting service availability
+- Ensuring compatibility and stability with new service versions

+#### Plans
+- **Automate Service Version Updates**
+  - **Tasks**:
+    - Develop a one-click update mechanism using a CI/CD pipeline.
+    - Implement automated testing to verify the compatibility of new versions.
+  - **Tools**: Jenkins (CI/CD), Docker (for containerized deployments), Automated Testing Frameworks
+- **Ensure Minimal Downtime During Updates**
+  - **Tasks**:
+    - Use blue-green deployment strategies to switch between service versions with minimal downtime.
+    - Implement rollback mechanisms to revert to previous versions in case of issues.
+  - **Tools**: Kubernetes (for orchestrating deployments), Docker, Jenkins

+#### Mitigations
+- Regularly test the update process in staging environments before applying to production.
+- Monitor update performance and gather feedback to improve the process continuously.

+### Plan 2.
+Automated Report Generation for Audits
+#### Subgoals
+- **Generate Compliance Reports Automatically**
+- **Ensure Reports Meet Regulatory Requirements**

+#### Challenges
+- Ensuring reports are accurate and comprehensive
+- Keeping up with changing regulatory requirements

+#### Plans
+- **Generate Compliance Reports Automatically**
+  - **Tasks**:
+    - Develop scripts to extract and compile audit data from various sources.
+    - Use Elasticsearch and Kibana to automate the creation of detailed reports.
+  - **Tools**: Elasticsearch, Kibana, Python (for scripting)
+- **Ensure Reports Meet Regulatory Requirements**
+  - **Tasks**:
+    - Continuously update reporting templates to comply with new regulations.
+    - Validate report accuracy through regular reviews and audits.
+  - **Tools**: Compliance Management Software, Regular Expressions for Data Validation

+#### Mitigations
+- Stay informed about changes in regulatory requirements and update templates accordingly.
+- Implement regular audits to ensure the accuracy and completeness of automated reports.

 ## Technology Stack
 - **Elastic Stack (Elasticsearch, Logstash, Kibana)**: For logging, monitoring, and report generation.